Above: The author with a Spanish officer aboard the ARM Cuauhtémoc of the Mexican Navy in 2012.

 I had been on the Army’s rolls for 27 years and 3 months.
 But I had done an 18 year and 6 month apprenticeship with the Army before enlisting—I had spent 45 years and 9 months with the Army.

 Again, this experience is not unique.
 Recently, as the U.S. Army and other services have become an experience of a smaller and smaller portion of the U.S. population, data has begun to emerge showing that many new entries to service careers are coming from versions of the apprenticeship described above.
 Perhaps the services should take a harder look at this aspect of service life and what it may represent as a positive in prospective candidates for service and their longer term career prospects.

 Even on a minimal level, as the above narrative shows, dependents/family members of serving military professionals are very much “children of the regiment.”
 Their experience over 18 years as dependents uniquely prepares them for service and leadership in the armed forces.
-The experience outlined above exposed the dependent not only to the Army maneuver and support establishments but the inter service roles of the Air Force, Army and Navy on a joint basis in an extended interface.
+The experience outlined above exposed the dependent not only to the Army maneuver and support establishments but also to the inter service roles of the Air Force, Army and Navy on a joint basis in an extended interface.
 From that interface the dependent had a very comprehensive sense of these establishments and how they worked together.